 Our roots can be traced back to 1874 when a modest, single facility was opened in Red Bank to serve young men.
-After over 145 years, we are still a cause driven organization, committed to strengthening our local communities in the areas of youth development, healthy living and social responsibility.
+After 150 years, we are still a cause driven organization, committed to strengthening our local communities in the areas of youth development, healthy living and social responsibility.
 The Y provides a diverse range of programs and services to children, families and adults in Monmouth county, and parts of Middlesex and Ocean Counties.

-Here’s a glance at our rich history, and a snapshot of our many successes over the last 145 years on behalf of the individuals and communities we are privileged to serve.
+Here’s a glance at our rich history, and a snapshot of our many successes over the last 150 years on behalf of the individuals and communities we are privileged to serve.

 Our YMCA Timeline